What is an Ileostomy?

 - Colon cancer

 - Severe blockage or deterioration of the bowel

 The period following your procedure will likely be a time of adjustment and healing as you learn to care for your new ileostomy.
 With time, the right support system, and the best ileostomy products for your needs, your new ostomy may improve your health and quality of life.

 Your doctor and/or ostomy nurse will probably let you know that the time following your surgery is best for resting and healing.
 As you’re recovering from surgery, take time to do some online research and find ostomy support groups and other resources as you start out.

 For more detailed information about your ileostomy, check out ConvaTec’s guide for Living with Confidence after Ileostomy Surgery.

 After ileostomy surgery, it’s a good idea to look for a reliable ostomy supply provider.
 This is because now that you have an ileostomy, you’ll need a regular supply of ileostomy supplies, including ileostomy bags, skin barriers, and other ostomy accessories.

 When your ileostomy needs begin, 180 Medical is ready to step in.
-180 Medical is a reliable provider of ostomy supplies, intermittent catheters, and incontinence products for people all over the country.
+180 Medical is a reliable provider of ostomy supplies and intermittent catheters for people all over the country.
 Our customers highly review our service and standards.
 Also, you’ll have access to a team of certified WOCNs (Wound, Ostomy, and Continence Nurses) for more in-depth medical questions regarding your ostomy, stoma, or peristomal skin health.